 - A manager or an individual team member

 - A consultant or an internally-focused employee

 - An earthling or an alien

-Starting around September 2019 you’ll be able to take the course almost exclusively online via the SANS OnDemand platform.
+Starting around September 2019 you’ll be able to take the course online via the SANS OnDemand platform.
 If you want me to notify you when the OnDemand version launches, just drop me a note.